What is a Personal Loan?

 Fixed-Rate & Variable-Rate

 Fixed-rate loans are loans that have a fixed monthly pay-off installment.
-That means that you’ll have to pay off a preset amount of money each month.
+That means you’ll have to pay off a preset amount each month.
 Most personal loans are fixed-rate, but not all of them.
 On the other hand, variable-rate personal loans don’t follow this system, as they are tied to a benchmark rate set by the lender.
 As the benchmark rate fluctuates, so does your monthly installment and total interest.

 Debt Consolidation